barnwalp/Notes/vim_commands.md

 	G  --- to get to the last line of document
-	2G --- to get to the second line of document w  --- to get to the start of the next word e  --- to get to the end of the current word
+	2G --- to get to the second line of document w  --- to get to the start of the next word b  --- to get to the start of the previos word e  --- to get to the end of the current word
 	$  --- to get to the end of the line, including the last character 2w --- to move the curser two words forward